hidegi/MT3-library/README.md

 | Delete | O(log2(n)) | O(log2(n)) |

 ## How to use
-This section demonstrates a short example of how to create and use tree-objects by the MT3-API.
+This section demonstrates a short example of how to create and use tree-objects with the MT3-API.
 ```C
 #include <mt3.h>